 Healthy and unhealthy fats explained

 Fats are needed for brain development, enzyme production and are essential for a number of important cellular functions.
-They are an excellent source of slow release energy as they have a low glycaemic index avoiding peaks and troughs in blood sugar.
-However, too much intake, especially of the wrong type of fats, can lead to over storage resulting in obesity, fatty liver and hardened arteries leading to heart disease, cancer and a host of deliberating chronic diseases.
-This page explains which fats we should eat more of, which to avoid and which other lifestyle factors help healthy cholesterol levels and balance of essential bioactive omega fatty acids.
+They are an excellent source of slow-release energy as fats have a low glycaemic index, preventing peaks and troughs in blood sugar levels.
+However, too high an intake, especially of the wrong type of fats, can lead to over storage, resulting in obesity, fatty liver and hardened arteries, all of which can lead to heart disease, cancer and a host of other deliberating chronic diseases.
+This page explains which fats we should eat more of, which to avoid, and which other lifestyle measures help maintain healthy cholesterol levels and balance essential bioactive omega fatty acids.

-Types of edible fats: Cholesterol is the main component of animal cell walls; trans-fats are mostly harmful man main forms; other edible fats are made up of a two components, glyceroles and fatty acids.
-Plant sterols are similar to cholesterol but general lower serum cholesterol levels.
-If fats they contain three fatty acids they are known as triglycerides and are the main fats in the human body.
+Types of edible fats: Edible fats include cholesterol, the main component of animal cell walls, trans-fats, which are mostly harmful and man-made, and edible fats, made from glycerols and fatty acids.
+Plant sterols are similar to cholesterol but generally have lower serum cholesterol levels.
+If fats contain three fatty acids, they are known as triglycerides, and these are the main fats found in the human body.
 They are defined as saturated or not depending on the number of carbon to carbon (c=c) double bonds they contain and can occur in both plants and animal fats.

 Categorisation of fats in our food chain